PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 so restored ModelIR objects cannot retain stale operator references.
 The next candidate search after a successful rewrite remains unchanged.

+The float NHWC Concat runner now uses the same declarative structure.
+One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
+Its candidate search enumerates only indexed `CONCATENATION` positions, and a successful precondition passes the exact candidate to the common family optimizer through session-local prepared data.
+All existing family-specific optimizer wrappers remain available.
+The module changed from 3,120 to 2,881 lines while preserving stable pass IDs, order, statistics, transactions, and legacy fallback ownership.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;
 all-Pad keeps its minimum-arity guard, and Slice/Split/Add keep their